jgte/zh/english.md

 ## Stove and oven

 The stove and oven in the kitchen are powered by gas.
 See the section on [gas](#gas) for further details, in case it is not possible to use it.
 There is no in-built igniter, so you'll need to use the matches or lighters resting on the small shelve on the top left of the stove.

+The oven is at times a bit stubborn to ignite.
+Follow these steps if you have difficulties:

+1. Be sure gas is reaching the stove, by checking if you can light one of the gas dishes at the top of the stove.
+If this is not the case, see the section on operating the [gas](#gas) supply.
+2. Open the door of the oven all the way down.
+3. Strike a match (you may also use the lighter fluid igniter, the one with the long neck). **You MUST strike the match or light the igniter before you turn on the gas.** **DO NOT open the supply of gas before having an open flame ready.**
+3. Press the middle knob and rotate it a quarter of the way.
+You should hear the gas coming out. **Keep pressing the knob.** If you let go of the knob, you will not be able to light the oven.
+To be clear, there are two motions required: pressing and rotating the knob.
+You need to keep the knob pressed until step 8.
+4. Insert the match into the hole at the bottom of the oven and wait until the gas ignites.
+There may be air in the gas tubes and it may take a few seconds before the gas reaches the oven.
+5. If you start smelling gas but there is no ignition, it means you did not insert the match enough down into the hole.
+Release the pressure on the knob, turn it back to the off position and go back to step 2.
+You may try removing the small metal cover around the ignition hole so you have a better viewpoint of the ignition spot.
+6. After the gas ignites, keep the knob pressed for a few seconds.
+This will ensure the flame doesn't extinguish once you remove pressure from the knob.
+7. If the flame goes out when you release the pressure of the knob, go back to step 2.
+8. With the flame burning and without pressing the knob, you may rotate it further to diminish the flame intensity.
+The oven is ready.

 ## Dishwasher